 Field Survey and Intrusive Investigation

-Hydrogeologists should be engaged throughout the construction process.
-They should support the drafting of the technical specifications of the contract and supervise the drilling of the borehole.
+Hydrogeologists should be engaged throughout the borehole drilling and construction process.
+They should support the preparation of the technical specifications of the contract and supervise the drilling of the borehole.

 When supervising the construction phase of the project the groundwater expert performs two key functions: